What is Krav Maga?

 More about the Belts and Grades

-Hand to hand combat is the more advanced phase of Krav Maga where one is taught ways in which to neutralize an opponent quickly and effectively using elements which are, strictly speaking, more concerned with actual fighting: tactics, feints, and various attack combinations.
+Hand to hand combat is the more advanced phase of Krav Maga where one is taught ways in which to neutralise an opponent quickly and effectively using elements which are, strictly speaking, more concerned with actual fighting: tactics, feints, and various attack combinations.